andrewcargill/johans_eco_timber/README.md

 [![Watch the video](readme_media/video_thumbnail.png)](https://youtu.be/HH_DNE370Mw)

 ### The company
 This is based on a real-life company in the North of Sweden.
-For small timber producers it is currently hard for them to connect with customers, without having a custom made website and backend.
+For small timber producers it is currently hard for them to connect with customers.
 Commonly enquires and communications are done via Facebook or some-kind of primitive local online market place.

 ### Knowing the customer